YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 or variable names) in the :code:`BufferTArray`.

 - If :code:`newUsed` is greater than :code:`elemsAlloc`, make no
-  changes and return with a return code of
+  changes and return with an error return of INSUFFSUBS.
-  INSUFFSUBS.
 - Otherwise, set :code:`elemsUsed` to :code:`newUsed`.